furkanonder/karbon/README.md

 ## Snapshots

-You can find the snapshots in the `.carbon_screenshots` folder within your home directory.
+You can find the snapshots in the `.karbon_snapshots` folder within your home directory.